saraswathyamjith/esolangs/README.md

 ---

-## Simple Problems for Pyth Benchmarks
+## Simple Problems for Pyth, 0815, and Janus Benchmarks

 Below is the problem set used for **Pythsimple.py** and **LLAMApythsimple.py**: